ga-curriculum/github-collaboration/fork-method-forking/README.md

 cd ~/code/ga/lectures
 ```

+> 🚨 As always, don't clone into a directory already initialized as a git repository as this will create a nested repo.

 Clone the ***programmer's remote repo*** to your device.
 Your GitHub username should be present in the URL used in the `git clone` command, like this:

 ```bash